Catani's generalization of collinear factorization breaking: Generalized collinear and soft-collinear factorization

 where

-The generalized splitting amplitude in \eq{eq:SLsoftcoll_fact_2sets} embeds the soft interactions, and retains some dependence on the hard partons.
+The generalized splitting amplitude in \eq{eq:SLsoftcoll_fact_2sets} embeds the soft interactions and retains some dependence on the hard partons.

-For an illustrative example of Eq.~(\ref{eq:SLsoft-collinear_factorization-Spl}), we consider an independent calculation of the double soft-gluon current at one-loop in QCD~\cite{Zhu:2020ftr,Czakon:2022dwk,Cieri:2025xxx} and investigate the triple collinear limit $(p_1\parallel q_1\parallel q_2)$, with $q_1$ and $q_2$ soft, in both TL ($p_1$ in the physical final state) and SL ($p_1$ in the physical initial state, with an additional parton $p_2$) regions.
+For an illustrative example of Eq.~(\ref{eq:SLsoft-collinear_factorization-Spl}), we consider an independent calculation of the double soft-gluon current at one-loop in QCD~\cite{Zhu:2020ftr,Czakon:2022dwk,Cieri:2025xxx} and investigate the triple-collinear limit $(p_1\parallel q_1\parallel q_2)$, with $q_1$ and $q_2$ soft, in both TL ($p_1$ in the physical final state) and SL ($p_1$ and an additional hard parton $p_2$ both in the physical initial state) regions.
 We find the factorization breaking (FB) contribution

 where